omberde1/personal-finance-analysis/README.md

     - Customize the visualizations and dashboard as per the design in the project.

 2. **SQL Setup**:
-    - Create a MySQL database and execute the SQL queries in the `sql_queries` folder.
+    - Create a MySQL database and execute the SQL queries in the `SQL queries` folder.
     - Ensure the dataset is loaded correctly into the database using the `2_loading_data.sql` script.

 ## Project Purpose